CSCfi/csc-user-guide/GETTING_STARTED.md

 In addition to tab completion, the command history is among one of the most useful features of shells like Bash.
 Again, simple yet powerful:

 - Browse through previously entered commands with the up and down arrow keys.
-(The trick is to insist on finding some command you remember using ages ago, when it would clearly be quicker to just type it again! 😅)
+(The trick is to insist on finding some command you remember using ages ago, when it would clearly be quicker to just type it again!)
 - Search for matches in the command history with _Ctrl+R_. (_Ctrl+R_ again to browse through matches.)

 Many times you'll want to execute a command that is almost the same as a command in your history.
 You can, using the above methods, browse to the command in question and use it as a template for your new command.